mnemnion/loon/notes/clu/semantics.md

 The usual approach to a new Lisp is to bootstrap: create linked lists, cons, car and cdr, reverse (for some reason, this is always written early).
 The axiomatic approach, if you will.
 Rich Hickey started with really good data structures.

-This is closer to what we're doing with Clua. `first` and `rest` will exist, as a semantic convenience.
+This is closer to what we're doing with Clu. `first` and `rest` will exist, as a semantic convenience.
 Reverse is almost useless with a vector class, and anything you'd do with a linked list involving shared structure, you can do with tables and should.

 It actually makes more sense to think of lists as a unit of transpilation, than as anything else.
 Though a simple function call list in the global environment turns directly into a table lookup function call, as it would in standard Lua, `fn` and a few friends will need to call `loadstring` on a concatenated piece of Lua.
 Maybe.